-AWS WAF can be deployed on Amazon CloudFront, the Application Load Balancer (ALB), and Amazon API Gateway.
+AWS WAF can be deployed on Amazon CloudFront, the Application Load Balancer (ALB), Amazon API Gateway, and AWS AppSync.
 As part of Amazon CloudFront it can be part of your Content Distribution Network (CDN) protecting your resources and content at the Edge locations.
 As part of the Application Load Balancer it can protect your origin web servers running behind the ALBs.
 As part of Amazon API Gateway, it can help secure and protect your REST APIs.
 As part of AWS AppSync, it can help secure and protect your GraphQL APIs.

-12. In what Regions is AWS WAF on ALB available in?
+12. In what AWS Regions is AWS WAF available in?

 13. Is AWS WAF HIPAA eligible?

 Yes, AWS has expanded its HIPAA compliance program to include AWS WAF as a HIPAA eligible service.
 If you have an executed Business Associate Agreement (BAA) with AWS, you can use AWS WAF to protect your web applications from common web exploits.
 For more information, see HIPAA Compliance.